sjaakjules/Vault-Megafauna/methods.stories.md

 ## Criteria

-1. Demonstrate that this kind of story telling is substantive..
+- Demonstrate that this kind of story telling is substantive.
   - understand what stories exist in the human domain
   - how our understanding of stories can be extended to include the nonhumans
   - demonstrate how our stories are substantially different from the stories in the human domain, retaining the benefits of the human only stories

-2. Demonstrate benefits
+- Demonstrate benefits
   - new stakeholders, greater flexibility, unrecorded events, cope with spatial / time scales, non individual lifeforms, etc.
   - demonstrate some of the component.

-3. Clear reason to tell the story.
+- Clear reason to tell the story.
 Stories need to be told.
   - distinguish one story for another
   - trans-species psychology

-4. Return back to how we are going to verify this.
+- Return back to how we are going to verify this.

 ## Goals

 - improvisational - sit and observe the stories
-- pattern formation across different scales, step in to this rich information flow, with human subjectivity and human aesthetic appreciation, what it might mean to different characters (scientist, indigenous, etc) -- allow the material to speak for themselves
+- pattern formation across different scales, step in to this rich information flow, with human subjectivity and human aesthetic appreciation, what it might mean to different characters (scientist, indigenous, etc) - allow the material to speak for themselves
 - invite expert players? human or nonhuman
 - 'disney style' narrative arc, mythology driven
 - immersive meditation type driven, let the environment influence me....

 ## Input

 - Clusters of knowledge, with information that flows through the clusters in particular ways.
 - navigable